Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 (Audit of the Universe, chapter 8.2)

-Body Care on a Daily basis and Unforseen Health Costs
+Body Care on a daily basis and unforeseen Health Costs

 Food for Thought

 Consider a medieval farmer in Europe or in Asia.
 He woke up near dawn to tend his fields and livestock, working until sunset made it too dark to see.
-Besides the farming and shepherding, each day required him to chop wood, carry water and walk for miles.
+Besides farming and shepherding, each day required him to chop wood, carry water and walk for miles.
 Each calorie he took in by eating required hard physical labor to produce and earn.
-Those calories were fresh and largely unprocessed, and included many fruits, vegetables and whole grains.
+Those calories were fresh and largely unprocessed and included many fruits, vegetables, and whole grains.
 Excellent for body care.
+Our bodies are designed for movement and work.

 Our relationship with food has changed significantly over the centuries.
 What used to require a thousand calories to produce now takes fifty calories to buy.
-Whole grain loaves from grain we grew has given way to soft, sugary breads we buy from a rack at the store, or a “Happy Meal” bought and consumed in the car.
-This imbalance, like the other imbalances we’ve examined in or audit, causes problems — in this case illnesses like obesity, diabetes and heart disease.
-In developed nations worldwide, the cost of medical problems related to overeating far exceeds the costs from malnutrition.
+Whole grain loaves from grain we grew have given way to soft, sugary bread we buy from a rack at the store, or a “Happy Meal” bought and consumed in the car.
+This imbalance, like the other imbalances we’ve examined in or audit, causes problems — in this case illnesses like obesity, diabetes, and heart disease.
+In developed nations worldwide, the cost of medical problems related to overeating far exceeds the costs of malnutrition.
+Our lifestyle impacts body care.

-In some cases, the best food choices for our bodies are easy to see but more difficult to act on.
+Sometimes, the best food choices for uplifting body care are easy to see but more difficult to act on.
 A mother in an impoverished neighborhood of a major city like London, Beijing or Chicago might know to avoid processed foods and to prepare fresh vegetables for her children—but well-supplied grocery stores and farmer’s markets are few and far between in a slum.
 The economic realities of access to nutritious foods forces her to feed her children with wilting lettuce, frozen peas and bags of processed carbohydrates.
 Not to mention foods that lack the necessities of basic nutrition like proteins, trace elements, vitamins and essential minerals that body care demands.

 Drinking soda instead of water is unhealthy, but the realities complicate that decision.
 In much of Mexico, tap water is unsafe to drink.
 Much like our medieval ancestors drank beer because it was safer than untreated water, many Mexicans drink soda because it is cheaper and easier to obtain than safe drinking water.
 Increased consumption of soft drinks in Mexico has happened concurrently with the country becoming the world’s worst in obesity per capita.